BroadbandForum/obbaa/docs/aggregator/index.md

 PMA adapter implements the follow functions:

-1. Registering the capability (based on the YANG model of device configuration) of the PMA component to Aggregator
+1. Registering the capability (based on the YANG model of device configuration) of the PMA component to the Aggregator

-2. Forwarding the request from the Aggregator to PMA component
+2. Forwarding the request from the Aggregator to the PMA component

 3. Exposing functionality to manipulate the YANG library and managing the state of a managed device.
 The interface includes:

     a.
-Load YANG library
+Deploy device-adapter

     b.
-Redeploy YANG library
+Undeploy device-adapter

     c.
 Force align the NETCONF configuration of a device